 While you can catch plenty of Pokémon in the wild and hatch plenty of Pokémon in eggs in Pokémon Go, raids are where you get some of the best and most powerful Pokémon in the game.
 While some of the raid bosses are common and weak, raids are also one of few ways to encounter Legendary Pokémon, Mega Pokémon, and certain rare species.

 - Note: Any Pokémon with the potential to be Shiny is indicated by an asterisk.

 Mega Raids in Pokémon Go

-If you need help with May's Mega Raids, we have the following guides:
+If you need help with November's Mega Raids, we have the following guides: